fomightez/oc_forward_model_binder_test/README.md

 Translation of excel based ocean colour forward modelling approaches from Ruddick and Bernard into a consolidated python-based module

 The model is consists of a modular toolkit (in python) and a simple Jupyter Notebook front-end implementation.
-We recommend installting the package using the Anaconda package manager.
+We recommend installing the package using the Anaconda package manager.
 Step-by-step installation instructions are included below.

 ## License

 This code is licensed under an MIT license.
 See file LICENSE.txt for details on the usage and distribution terms.
 No dependencies are distributed as part of this package.
 Copyright RBINS/EUMETSAT 2022.
+The colours.py module is based on the work of

 All product names, logos, and brands are property of their respective owners.
 All company, product and service names used in this website are for identification